 What do checklists look like?

 Below, you can see UserGuiding's Onboarding Checklist residing in panel.userguiding.com.
-Each guide it has corresponds to a single stage of the onboarding process by making an experience gradual.

 The title of this Checklist is Welcome on board!
 And, its function is to provide a gliding onboarding experience for our new users who've just arrived in our dashboard.